-Puro Fairtrade Coffee, a long standing supporter of World Land Trust (WLT), has dedicated funds to purchase an area of cloud forest measuring 215 acres (87 hectares) inside the Volcán Pacayita Reserve of western Honduras.
+Puro Fairtrade Coffee, a long standing supporter of World Land Trust (WLT), has contributed funds to secure an area of cloud forest measuring 181 acres (73 hectares) inside the Volcán Pacayita Reserve of western Honduras.

-The property also protects important water sources, springs in the forest that supply fresh water for several Lencas indigenous communities within the buffer zone of the Pacayita Reserve and in the Sensenti Valley.
+The combined properties comprise primary cloud forest within the nucleus of the Volcán Pacayita Reserve and protects fresh water sources for several Lencas indigenous communities within the buffer zone of the Pacayita Reserve and in the Sensenti Valley.

-Once the purchase is complete, the Municipality of San Marcos Ocotepeque will own the land title.
+Once the purchases are complete, the Municipality of San Marcos Ocotepeque will own the land title.

 The municipality and AESMO will then implement a management plan to conserve the biodiversity and watersheds of the Volcán Pacayita Reserve.
 The community water boards of San Juan and La Tejera are supporting the management plan, which includes employing a ranger and a coordinator for the Environmental Municipal Unit.

-To complement conservation measures in Volcán Pacayita Reserve, AESMO, in coordination with the municipality, plans to develop an environmental education programme with the local communities.
+To complement conservation measures in Volcán Pacayita Reserve, AESMO plans to develop an environmental education programme with the local communities and in coordination with the municipality.